Production Planning in Microsoft Dynamics 365 Business Central

 The transcript of this video recording on production planning follows

 This is probably my favorite topic, production planning and scheduling, because as I have said, I’ve always felt that the hardest thing to do in manufacturing is to effectively plan and schedule without a doubt…and in many cases, even harder than building the parts themselves.
-So, this topic is quite important to me and always has been, and it’s something that I’ve presented at previous discreet manufacturing conferences.
+So, this topic is quite important to me and always has been, and it’s something that I’ve presented at previous discrete manufacturing conferences.

 To start, the manufacturing software system you’re using is not important in production planning.
 All MRPs and MPSs generally work the same way.
 It’s a planning engine.
 Business Central is more modern than most, which is very nice, and has some functionality that differs from a lot of other ERPs.